lintonye/learnreact.design/react-mini-full.md

 ---

-## Day 2/8: Components and props
+## Day 2/8: Components, props and state
 React is all about components.
 Today let's learn about components and their "props".
+State is what makes our React app interactive.
+However, many people find state and props confusing when they get started.

 Watch this 5-minute video and come back to answer the question in the Homework section: [https://youtu.be/Lr545N_mshY](https://youtu.be/Lr545N_mshY)

+In this video, I talked about what state is and how it's different from props: [https://youtu.be/JSMHIF_3LII](https://youtu.be/JSMHIF_3LII)

 ### Homework